iTommix/pyCAR/README.md

 https://www.youtube.com/watch?v=3dzsPGwNwMc

 You need a USB-Stick for Music and other pyCAR dependicies (like Phonebooks and Navit Map).
-There must be the following structure:
+It must be follow this structure:

 pyCar/Music/MyMusicAlbum1/MySong1